 - Start with the base damage printed to the right of the attack.
-If an ×, -, or + is printed next to it, the attack text will tell you how much damage to do.
+If an ×, -, or + is printed next to it, the attack text will tell you the damage to do.
 If an attack tells you to put damage counters on a Pokémon, you have no more calculations to do because damage counters aren't affected by Weakness, Resistance, or any other effects on a Pokémon.
 Just put those damage counters on the affected Pokémon! - Figure out damage effects on your Active Pokémon based on Trainer cards or any other relevant effects.
-For example, if your Pokémon used an attack last turn that said, "During your next turn, this Pokémon's attacks do 40 more damage (before applying Weakness and Resistance)," then add that in.
+For example, if your Pokémon used an attack last turn that said, "During your next turn, each of this Pokémon's attacks does 40 more damage (before applying Weakness and Resistance)," then add that in.
 Stop if the base damage is 0 (or if the attack does not do any damage at all).
-Otherwise, keep going. - Increase the damage by the amount next to your opponent's Active Pokémon's Weakness, if it has Weakness to your Active Pokémon's type. - Reduce the damage by the amount next to your opponent's Active Pokémon's Resistance, if it has Resistance to your Active Pokémon's type. - Figure out damage effects of Trainer or Energy cards, or other effects on your opponent's Active Pokémon.
-For example, if your opponent's Active Pokémon has an Ability that says "This Pokémon takes 20 less damage from attacks (after applying Weakness and Resistance)." - 6 For each 10 damage of the final attack, put 1 damage counter on the affected Pokémon.
+Otherwise, keep going. - Increase the damage by the amount next to your opponent's Active Pokémon's Weakness, if it has Weakness to your Active Pokémon's type. - 4 Reduce the damage by the amount next to your opponent's Active Pokémon's Resistance, if it has Resistance to your Active Pokémon's type. - Figure out damage effects of Trainer or Energy cards, or other effects on your opponent's Active Pokémon.
+For example, if your opponent's Active Pokémon has an Ability that says "Any damage done to this Pokémon by attacks is reduced by 20 (after applying Weakness and Resistance)." - For each 10 damage of the final attack, put 1 damage counter on the affected Pokémon.
 If the damage is 0 or less, don't put on any damage counters!